 Savour the silence

 Silence the phone.
 Shut off the TV.
-Our daily lives are full of distractions, and it’s not uncommon for families to eat with the TV blaring or one family member or another fiddling with their iPhone.
+Our daily lives are full of distractions, and it’s not uncommon for families to eat with the TV blaring or one family member fiddling with their iPhone.
 Consider making family mealtime, which should, of course, be eaten together, an electronics-free zone.

 Pay attention to flavour